Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Characterisation Results

 \subsection{Within-Lifetime Adaptation}

-To test whether plasticity can serve a qualitatively different role than static fine-tuning---genuine adaptation to changed dynamics---we evaluated 2{,}362 non-Weak networks on two non-stationary CartPole variants where physics change abruptly at timestep~200: pole mass $\times$10 and gravity $\times$2.
+To test whether plasticity can serve a qualitatively different role than static fine-tuning---genuine adaptation to changed dynamics---we evaluated 2{,}362 non-Weak networks on two non-stationary CartPole variants where physics change abruptly at timestep~200 with no signal to the agent: pole mass $\times$10 (0.1$\to$1.0\,kg, affecting inertial dynamics) and gravity $\times$2 (9.8$\to$20.0\,m/s$^2$, uniformly scaling forces).
+Each variant used a 22-point anti-Hebbian-range grid (103{,}928 total evaluations).

 Under both variants, 88--90\% of High-mid networks benefit from plasticity in Phase~2 (post-perturbation).
 The gravity-2$\times$ variant yields a significant \emph{adaptation premium} (non-stationary benefit minus static benefit): $+8.8$ to $+18.7$ mean reward for competent strata ($p < 0.001$, Wilcoxon; Figure~\ref{fig:adaptation}), while heavy-pole shows near-zero premiums.
 Weight-change dynamics differ accordingly: under gravity-2$\times$, mean $|\Delta w|$ increases post-switch (ratio 1.13), consistent with active adaptation; under heavy-pole, it decreases (ratio 0.82--0.93), suggesting robustness rather than new adaptation.